-No "zero-discharge" areas or diversions would be included in these drainages; therefore, no changes to stormflows would be anticipated.
-Source: Bowman Consulting 2015, 2014.
 The changes at the mouth of Talley Wash and subsequent increases in sediment loads may temporarily affect downstream channels and road crossings during storm events similar to pre-mine conditions, but would be minimal relative to the flows and suspended sediment levels in the river during high runoff events.
 There is an electrical substation located along Talley Wash on the south side of Safford Bryce Road that was constructed after development of the existing mine, and this facility could experience adverse impacts from the increased stormflows under Alternative 1.
+The modelled flows from Alternative 1 remain well below the conditions modelled for the pre-existing environment.
+Therefore the natural geomorphology of Talley Wash would have been developed by flows much higher at a similar recurrence interval than those under Alternative 1, indicating that the existing channel can handle a flow from a greater recurrence interval under the conditions of Alternative 1.

 The reach of Butler/Coyote Wash between the location used to model stormflows and the Gila River has a home located less than 200 feet from the drainage in the relatively flat inactive floodplain of the Gila River.
 The drainage has been channelized through this area, but there is a risk of flooding due to the magnitude of the stormflows that might occur through this area.
 Although modelling for Butler/Coyote Wash under Alternative 1 shows a slight decrease in the stormflows associated with the 10-year and 25-year storm events when compared to the current condition, the modelled stormflows are all greater than the pre-mining conditions.
-The modeled stormflows for the 50-year and 100-year storm events would be 24 and 31 percent higher, respectively, than pre-mining conditions.
+The modelled stormflows for the 50-year and 100-year storm events would be 24 and 31 percent higher, respectively, than pre-mining conditions.